Kotezi Viaduct: Structure

 The Kotezi Viaduct is a reinforced concrete viaduct carrying the A1 motorway in Croatia between Ravča and Vrgorac, across the Bunina Polje.
 It is 1227 m long and 28 m wide, built as a dual structure, each part carrying two traffic lanes and an emergency lane.
 The Kotezi Viaduct is the second-longest viaduct along the A1 motorway route, surpassed only by the Drežnik Viaduct.
-The viaduct was built by a joint venture of DYWIDAG and Strabag and it represents the most complex structure along the Ravča–Vrgorac section of the A1 motorway.
+The viaduct was built by a joint venture of DYWIDAG and Strabag but 320 prestressed beams were built in Viadukt Zagreb TBP Pojatno, and it represents the most complex structure along the Ravča–Vrgorac section of the A1 motorway.

 Naming dispute

 Construction of the viaduct was accompanied by a naming dispute.
 Originally the structure was named Kotezi Viaduct, after the nearest toponym, village of Kotezi, only to be changed to Bunina Viaduct less than a month before its opening to traffic.
 However, only days after the decision was publicized by newspapers, Hrvatske autoceste decided to revert to the original name following protests by residents of Kotezi village.
 The latest change was contested by residents of Bunina village, leading to a public exchanges or arguments which name should be finally applied.
 Days after opening of the A1 motorway section containing the viaduct, traffic signs bearing name of the viaduct were vandalized, and newspapers speculated that the event represented a continuation of the naming dispute.